max-ieremenko/ServiceModel.Grpc/docs/migrate-wcf-faultcontract-to-global-error-handling.md

 How to migrate an existing WCF service and client is described [here](MigrateWCFServiceTogRPC.md).

-How to activate and configure custom error handling in gRPC is described in this [here](global-error-handling.md).
+How to activate and configure custom error handling in gRPC is described [here](global-error-handling.md).

 [View sample code](https://github.com/max-ieremenko/ServiceModel.Grpc/tree/master/Examples/MigrateWCFFaultContractTogRpc).